tlberglund/theological-examination/exam.md

 ### Chapter 30: Church Censures

 1. **What is the nature and extent of Church power?**
+To hold the [keys to the Kingdom of Heaven](http://www.esvbible.org/Matthew+16%3A19/).
+Church power extends over the church, and is distinct from State power.

 2. **What are the two orders of Church officers?**

 3. **What is a Church censure?**
+Something in the sequence of admonition, withholding of the Lord's Supper, and excommunication.

 4. **Why is Church discipline necessary?**
+  * Restore people who are indulging unrepented-for sin
+  * Keeping such from affecting the whole body
+  * "Vinicating the honor of Christ"
+  * Generally avoiding wrath

 5. What are the biblical steps of Church discipline?
 6. Are Christian love and discipline for offenses compatible?
 8. **Are you personally committed to Church discipline?**
+Yes.

 ### Chapter 31: Synods and Councils